ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 ### Changelog entry (a user-readable short description of the changes that goes to CHANGELOG.md):
 ...

+### Documentation entry (a user-readable short description of the changes that goes to docs.clickhouse.com):
+Motivation: Why is this function, tabe engine, etc. useful to ClickHouse users?

+Parameters: If the feature being added takes arguments, please list the arguments and options.

+Example use: A query or command.

 > Information about CI checks: https://clickhouse.com/docs/en/development/continuous-integration/